joseph9991/SpeakerDiarisation-Python/README.md

 Please note, the above command is just an example to show the argument used.
 Replace the APIKEY, filename and instance_ID accordingly.

 ### Usage:
-"speakerDiarisation.py" takes in input as media file from the cmd argument.
+"speakerDiarisation.py" takes in input as media file from the commandline argument.
 The file and it's format are validated and is sent as a POST request to the API.
-The response received is shown in "response_wav.json" & "response_ogg.json" files.
+The response received is shown in responses directory.
 This response is printed by using a logic to determine how long a speaker speaks.
 That data is printed in the form as shown below:
   ![Output](output.png)